-The Projections Managing Partnership (PMP) does not expect there to be a change in the job market for interior designers in Vermont during the 10-year period between 2016 and 2026.
-Their data show that, in 2016, there were 100 interior designers working in this state, and this number will remain the same by 2026.
+The Projections Managing Partnership (PMP) does not expect there to be a change in the job market for interior designers in Vermont during the 10-year period between 2020 and 2030.
+Their data show that, in 2020, there were 190 interior designers working in this state, and this number is expected to increase to 200 by 2030.

 Working as an Interior Designer in Vermont